Jaguar XF (X260): Chinese and Indian models

 A long-wheelbase version debuted at the 2016 Beijing Motor Show, with 140 mm added to the wheelbase giving rear passengers 157 mm more legroom and 116 mm more kneeroom.
 As the car is designed for chauffeur driven drivers in mind, therefore standard equipment includes folding tables, massaging seats, electric window blinds and eight-inch screens integrated in the back of the front-seat headrests.

 It is the first aluminium-bodied car built in China with the debut of some new features, with Clear Exit Detection warning passengers of opening the doors into traffic approaching from behind.
 The XFL comes with a new cabin air ionisation technology to make the air inside the car more comfortable.
 For the driver, the InControl Touch Pro infotainment system with its 10.2-inch touchscreen works alongside a configurable 12.3-inch digital instrument cluster which works together with a 17-speaker, 825-watt Meridian Surround Sound System.
 Rear passengers have access to a wide array of buttons as well as to 2 HDMI ports, 2 USB 3.0 ports, and a 12V power socket.

 The 2.0-litre I4 engine is offered in 197-236 hp power output configurations and a 335 hp 3.0-litre supercharged V6 engine is also offered as the ultimate engine option, with all versions coming with an automatic transmission.
 The long wheelbase models come with four-wheel-drive only.
 Due to the long wheelbase and added features, the XFL weighs 200 kg more than the standard XF.

 On 22 September 2016, the Jaguar XF was launched in India for Rs.
 4,750,000 onwards.
 The engines offered for the Indian market include the 2.0-litre Ingenium petrol and diesel I4 engines.
 The XF is assembled in India from complete knock-down kits alongside the XE and F-Pace.

 Engine specifications

-Manual transmission was introduced for the first time in the second generation of Jaguar XF.
-Previously there was only automatic transmission available.
+A manual transmission was introduced for the first time in the second generation of Jaguar XF.
+Previously, there was only an automatic transmission available.

+In late 2020, mild hybrid options were announced, as modifications to the Ingenium 2.0L engines with an additional 48 Volt belt alternator starter system.

 Figures in square brackets are the specifications of the Jaguar XF Sportbrake.

 Safety

+Sales

+Sales are measured using financial year worldwide wholesale totals.
+Total sales does not include FY 2024 Chery Jaguar Land Rover sales.